 How to Take the Sóller Train from Palma

 Taking the Sóller train from Palma is a straightforward process.
-The journey starts at the Palma train station, located conveniently in the city.
+The journey starts at Palma train station, located conveniently in the city.
 Passengers can purchase tickets either at the station or in advance.
 The prices for a one-way and round trip vary slightly, with options to include the tram journey to Port de Sóller (see more on that below).

 How Often Does the Sóller Train Run?